 In certain cases, an arbitrator may also attempt a conciliation between the persons involved in a dispute, using a constructive approach.
 He will do so if they ask him to do so, and if the circumstances lend themselves to it.
 The goal: allow the parties to resolve the conflict by themselves.
 In the event that the conciliation attempt fails, the arbitrator will continue the arbitration process, provided that all parties expressly consent to it.

-The declaration of co-ownership
+Declaration of co-ownership

-The declaration of co-ownership may include a mediation clause, but also an arbitration clause (compromissory clause), the purpose of which is to remove a dispute from the jurisdiction of the courts.
+The declaration of co-ownership may include a mediation clause, but also an arbitration clause (compromissory clause) the purpose of which is to remove a dispute from the jurisdiction of the courts.
 These clauses usually require the co-owners, as well as the directors, to first submit to mediation any disputes that may arise regarding the interpretation or application of the declaration of co-ownership.
 If the mediation fails, the parties will be required to go to arbitration, which concludes with a decision that is final and without appeal.

 This being said, this lack of recourse to the courts does not apply in all cases.
 It should be noted that an arbitration clause properly drafted will stipulate that any litigation involving a small claim ($ 15,000 or less) remains subject to the jurisdiction of the Court of Québec - Small Claims Division.
 In such a case, the parties must first attempt to settle their dispute through mediation.
 But if negotiations fail, they may apply directly to this court without having to go through arbitration.

 Moreover, in the case where the declaration of co-ownership does not provide for mediation and arbitration clauses, the parties may still submit to it, if all consent.
-However, it would be appropriate to include these methods of dispute resolution, during the partial or complete rewriting of the declaration of co-ownership.
+However, it would be appropriate to include these methods of dispute resolution, partial or complete rewriting of the declaration of co-ownership.

 Who will be the arbitrator?